ltdangkhoa/water_overflow_problem/README.md

     ...
 ```

-I would be better to write some test cases:
+It would be better to write some test cases:

 - Pour 7 unit of water, glass at position 0 in row 1 must be 1